MicrosoftDocs/win32/desktop-src/Msi/patchmetadata-table--patchwiz-dll-.md

 <td>Indicates that the patch targets the RTM version of the product or the most recent major upgrade patch.
 Author this optional property in minor upgrade patches that contain sequencing information to indicate that the patch removes of all patches up to the RTM version of the product, or up to the most recent major upgrade patch.
 This property is available beginning with Windows Installer 3.1.
 <blockquote>
 [!Note]<br />
-To require that Windows Installer 3.1 be installed to apply the patch, set the MinimumRequiredMsiVersion property to 310 in the [Properties Table](properties-table-patchwiz-dll-.md) of the .pcp file.
+To require that Windows Installer 3.1 be installed to apply the patch, set the MinimumRequiredMsiVersion property to 310 in the <a href="properties-table-patchwiz-dll-">Properties Table</a> of the .pcp file.
 </blockquote>
 <br/> <br/></td>
 </tr>